CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-cluster/lustre-import-from-S3-bucket.md

 Intermediate Tutorial

+## Parallel Cluster with pre-installed software and data.

-## Step by step instructions to configuring and running a ParallelCluster for the CMAQ 12US1 benchmark using pre-installed software and data.
+Step by step instructions for running the CMAQ 12US1 Benchmark for 2 days on a Parallel Cluster.

 ### Use YAML pre-loaded with input data and software